How To Become A Lumberjack?

 - Develop Physical Fitness

 Before you start your journey to becoming a lumberjack, it’s important to develop physical fitness.
 This means engaging in regular physical exercise to build up your strength and endurance.
 Lumberjacks perform work that requires considerable physical strength, so it’s essential to prepare your body for the demands of the job.
 Consider incorporating weight training, cardiovascular exercise, and flexibility training into your fitness routine.
+The National Strength and Conditioning Association (NSCA) offers resources and guidelines for effective strength training techniques to enhance your muscular endurance and power.

 - Obtain a High School Diploma or Equivalent